sfomuseum/www-sfomuseum-map/README.md

 	-map-provider coastline-protomaps
 ```

-The `coastline` provider is bounded to the San Francisco Bay Area.
+The `coastline-protomaps` provider is bounded to the San Francisco Bay Area.
 It provides a basemap consisting only of the coastline of Bay Area derived from a Protomaps tile database.

 ## Data